 Visibility of documents, spreadsheets, and presentations published to the web

-When you publish a Google document, presentation, or spreadsheet to the web, anyone who has the URL to your publication can view it no matter what visibility option you’ve chosen – private, anyone with the link, or public.
+When you publish Google Docs, Sheets, or Slides to the web, anyone who has the URL to your publication can view them no matter what visibility option you’ve chosen – private, anyone with the link, or public.

 Visibility options don’t apply to a publication because the publication isn’t the original item but a separate webpage version.
-In other words, by publishing a Google document, spreadsheet, or presentation, you’re creating a copy of it that’s a unique webpage with its own public URL.
+In other words, by publishing Google Docs, Sheets, or Slides, you’re creating a copy of them that’s a unique webpage with its own public URL.

 |When you publish to the web...||...a copy of your original item is published as a distinct, lightweight webpage.|

-Private Google documents, spreadsheets, and presentations published to the web
+Private Google Docs, Sheets, and Slides published to the web

 Not sure how a file with a “private” visibility option can be published to the web?
 Here's an example that may help: